espilioto/ezservermonitor-web/README.md

+# This fork is optimized for my HP t520 thin client that's hosting my crap.
+# If you got one, check this out :)

 [eZ Server Monitor](http://www.ezservermonitor.com) (eSM) is a script for monitoring Linux servers.
 It is available in [Bash](http://www.ezservermonitor.com/esm-sh/features) version and [Web](http://www.ezservermonitor.com/esm-web/features) application.

 # eZ Server Monitor `Web